 Throw Out the Old and Bring in the New

-Eye makeup should be thrown out each year, and mascara should be thrown away whenever it begins drying up.
+Most eye makeup should be thrown out each year, and mascara should be thrown away whenever it begins drying up.
 If you have to re-wet your mascara with water, then it is too old and could contain bacteria.
+Makeup labels often have a symbol that looks like a little can with a number inside.
+That number represent the months until it expires.
+Consider writing the date of when you bought the product on the label, so you can know when it’s expired.
 If you don’t throw out your old makeup, the bacteria can be introduced into your eyes and cause infections, abrasions and even slight vision damage if the problems persist.

 Never Use Products on the Inside of Your Eyes